ChristineEC/sd_art_outlet/DEPLOYMENT.md

 Copy it, go back to the policy editor, and paste it in.
 Make sure that you add "/*" (without the quotes) at the end of the Resource value in the code you just pasted.
 Scroll down and click Save Changes.

-Now your need to edit the Access Control List (ACL): Still under the Permissions tab, scroll down to the Access Control List (ACL) section and click Edit.
+Now you need to edit the Access Control List (ACL): Still under the Permissions tab, scroll down to the Access Control List (ACL) section and click Edit.
 Then on that page click 'List' for Everyone (public access).
 Click checkbox that you agree.
 Click Save Changes.

 Your permissions will then be this: